SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 - SLA Model
 - Testing Solution

-### 21 November 2024 - Enhancement - Catalog - Changing the publishing state of Catalog items [ID 41418]
+### 25 November 2024 - Enhancement - Catalog - Changing the publishing state of Catalog items [ID 41418]

 On the Catalog details page, items can now be made public or private by an Owner or Admin from the publishing organization.

+### 25 November 2024 - Feature - Catalog API - Get Catalog item categories [ID 41411]

+User, service and public Catalog APIs are extended with a categories call to obtain all categories supported in catalog

+"/api/user-catalog/v2-0/catalogs/categories"
+"/api/public-catalog/v2-0/catalogs/categories"
+"/api/service-catalog/v1-0/catalogs/categories"

-### 21 November 2024 - Enhancement - Catalog - Items from external publishers now labeled [ID 41402]
+### 25 November 2024 - Enhancement - Catalog - Items from external publishers now labeled [ID 41402]

 On the Catalog details page, if the publisher is not from your currently selected organization or Skyline Communications, the tag "External" will be shown next to the publisher in the side panel.

-### 21 November 2024 - Enhancement - Catalog - Documentation link shown for Catalog items [ID 41397]
+### 25 November 2024 - Enhancement - Catalog - Documentation link shown for Catalog items [ID 41397]

 On the Catalog details page, the side panel will now include a *Documentation* button to go to the external documentation.

+### 25 November 2024 - Feature - Catalog API - Service authenticated API [ID 41353]

+The api/service-catalog/v1-0/ route now exposes methods that allows applications to read from the Catalog using a "ServicePrincipal-JWT-Bearer".
+Requires permission on role "catalog.api.read" of the catalog API.

+Following methods are made available:

+* /catalogs/search
+* /catalogs/{CatalogId}
+* /catalogs/{CatalogId}/ranges
+* /catalogs/{CatalogId}/versions
+* /catalogs/{CatalogId}/versions/recommended
+* /catalogs/{CatalogId}/doc
+* /catalogs/categories

+rate limit : 5 requests per sec and a burst of 20.
+This results in 300 requests per minute and after a burst of 20, the bucket will fill with 5 requests per sec before another burst can occur.

 ### 7 November 2024 - Fix - Catalog - Version info for items without version stayed in loading state [ID 41325]